Indiana Water Research

 IWRRC is one of 54 institutes in the National Institute of Water Resources (NIWR) program that was established by "The Water Resources Research Act of 1964".
 This national program is based on research, student training, and technology transfer and is a unique network that links to virtually all research oriented universities in the United States.

 The IWRRC is housed in Lilly Hall on the main campus of Purdue University.
 Since its inception in 1964, the Center has provided financial support for more than 240 research and/or outreach projects at educational institutions in Indiana.
-Blending resources from the University, state and local water resource agencies, and industries, the IWRRC offers an excellent opportunity to define and solve water resource problems within the state of Indiana.
+Blending resources from the state's universities, federal, state and local water resource agencies, and industries, the IWRRC offers an excellent opportunity to define and solve water resource problems within the state of Indiana.

 915 West State Street